Local Businesses and Village Amenities in Heath and Reach

 The local Co-op store has a Post Office services counter situated on Birds Hill.

-Additionally, there are two hairdressing salons and a flooring store all within the village boundary.
+Additionally, there are three hairdressing salons and a flooring store all within the village boundary.
 Please visit our local business directory for details by clicking on the button at the top of this page.

-There are three inns in the village, each one offering meals and accommodation.
+There are three inns in the village, each one offering quality meals and accommodation.

 Having a Grade II listed building, Real Ales and fine dining, the Parish has a good selection to choose from.

 Further information can be found on our local business directory page.
 You can visit each of their websites from the links provided.

 Rushmere Country Park, which includes the former Stockgrove Country Park, has its two main entrances in the village.
 The park is owned by Central Bedfordshire Council and managed by the Greensand Trust and boasts two visitor centres with cafeterias.

 There are trails for walking and cycling and much wildlife to be enjoyed, including the heronry.
 Just over the Brickhill Road from Stockgrove Visitor Centre are Kings Wood and Rammamere Heath, (also managed by the Greensand Trust) which provide a greater diversity of wildlife.